Dynamic Zoom Simulations of structure formation beyond standard cosmology: Numerical methods and cosmological models

-The numerical implementation of dark scattering in Gadget4 is relatively straightforward.
-We employ the PANDA-Gadget4 framework (Baldi \& Casalino, in prep.), which reads tabulated values for $w_{DE}(z)$, $\Omega_{DE}(z)$, $\Omega_M(z)$ and $H(z)$ and uses them to calculate $A(z)$, which then yields the dark scattering contribution to the acceleration of tracer DM particles.
+The numerical implementation of DS in Gadget4 is relatively straightforward.
+We employ the PANDA-Gadget4 framework (Baldi \& Casalino, in prep.), which reads tabulated values for $w_{DE}(z)$, $\Omega_{DE}(z)$, $\Omega_M(z)$ and $H(z)$ and uses them to calculate $A(z)$, which then yields the DS contribution to the acceleration of tracer dark matter particles.
 Unlike in MG-Arepo, the computational toll of this additional interaction is essentially negligible.
-However, in our DZS showcase framework, PANDA-Gadget4 proves that even when the non-standard calculations are computationally light, DZS can still yield significant performance improvements (as shown in Section \ref{sec:performance}).
+However, in our DZS showcase framework, PANDA-Gadget4 proves that even when the nonstandard calculations are computationally light, DZSs can still yield significant performance improvements (as shown in Sect. \ref{sec:performance}).